Do US Citizens Living Abroad Have to File US Taxes?

 Thankfully, there’s an IRS program that lets American citizens living abroad who are behind with their US tax filing catch up without facing any penalties.
 The program is called the Streamlined Procedure, however it is only available voluntarily, so before the IRS gets in touch.

-What else to US citizens living abroad have to report?
+What else do US citizens living abroad have to report?

 US citizens living abroad are also required to report their foreign bank accounts and investments if their combined total values exceed certain value thresholds.
 The rules for foreign account (FBAR) reporting in particular are complex, and penalties for not doing so correctly, fully and accurately are high, so it’s not a requirement that Americans with foreign registered bank or investment accounts should ignore.

-The best strategy for US citizens abroad who have questions about their US tax or reporting obligations is to seek advice from a US expat tax specialist firm, especially as doing so often saves them more money that it costs.
+The best strategy for US citizens abroad who have questions about their US tax or reporting obligations is to seek advice from a US expat tax specialist firm, as doing so often saves them much more money – and hassle – that it costs.